 About Us

-As Managing Partners of RBV, Dan Stoller and Gus Warren – friends for over thirty years and business partners since 2020 – have 60+ years of experience managing venture funds, working with c-level executives and assessing, investing in, and operating early-stage technology companies.
-They have started, or been early employees of, eight startup companies, five of which were acquired and two are still in operation.
+As Managing Partners of RBV, Dan Stoller and Gus Warren – friends for over thirty years and business partners since 2020 – have 60+ years of experience managing venture funds and assessing, investing in, and operating early-stage technology companies.
+They have started, or been early employees of, eight startup companies, five of which were acquired and two of which are still in operation.

 Gus Warren was part of the venture group at Hambrecht and Quist, and has managed, or helped manage, venture funds for British Telecom, Samsung, Time Warner and Texas Instruments.
 He was also a Venture Partner at FirstMark Capital.
 His investments have included InfoGear (acquired by Cisco), Digital Fountain (acquired by Qualcomm), XtremeSpectrum (acquired by Motorola), Speakeasy (acquired by BestBuy), Arroyo Video Solutions (acquired by Cisco), BigBand Networks (IPO), Entropic Communications (IPO), Skystream Network (acquired by Tandberg Television, now Ericsson), and Visible World (acquired by Comcast).